 Food Reserves: A Comparative Study on Food Reserve Management and Policies in Southeast Asia

-Food availability is an important dimension of a country's food security and at the regional level, a balance between food production, exports and imports is important to ensure that there is stability in food security.
-The main sources of making food available in most Southeast countries are what 1Teng (2013) has called the "food taps" and comprise the following – self production, imports via trade, contract farming, stocks and reserves, and food aid.
+Food availability is an important dimension of a country's food security.
+At the regional level, a balance in food production, exports, and imports is important to ensure that there is stability in food security.
+The main sources of making food available in most Southeast countries are what Teng1 has called the "food taps" and comprise the following – self production, imports via trade, contract farming, stocks and reserves, and food aid.
 Anecdotal information shows that countries stockpile food, particularly rice, in different modalities.
 To maintain a supply of rice stocks for the population, most countries in Southeast Asia adopt a mix of trade instruments such as government-to-government trade, local procurement, and procurement through the private sector.
 Rice is a good starting point to study food reserve management processes and policies in Southeast Asia.

-The project officially started in May 2015 and is expected to run until August 2017 with Dr. Paul Teng of the Center for Non-Traditional Security Studies of the S. Rajaratnam School of International Studies, Nanyang Technological University (RSIS/NTS) and SEARCA's Senior Fellow on Food Security, being the Principal Researcher.
+The project was implemented from May 2015 to October 2017 with Dr. Paul Teng of the Center for Non-Traditional Security Studies of the S. Rajaratnam School of International Studies, Nanyang Technological University (RSIS/NTS), Singapore and SEARCA's Senior Fellow on Food Security, being the Principal Researcher.

-This project will focus initially on rice as the primary commodity and include details on other commodities to be decided by partner institutions.
-The specific project objectives are:
+The project initially focused on rice as the primary commodity, but included details on other commodities selected by partner institutions.
+The specific project objectives were to:

-Define and understand the importance of keeping food stocks and reserves, and the rationale behind countries' decision to stockpile;
+Define and understand the importance of keeping food stocks and reserves, and the rationale behind each country’s decision to stockpile;

-Examine the implications of a changing regional trade regime on a country's food stocks, as well as the impact of individual countries' food reserves on a regional stockpiling mechanism such as APTERR; and
+Examine the implications of a changing regional trade regime on a country’s food stocks, as well as the impact of individual country’s food reserves on a regional stockpiling mechanism such as APTERR; and

 Explore the feasibility of establishing other types of regional stockpiles beyond reserves.